 German Dialects

-Just as with English, there are various dialects of German spoken around the world.
+Just as with English, various German dialects are spoken around the world.
 In fact, there are even more dialects of German than there are dialects of English.
 But, what exactly is a dialect, and how does it differ from an accent?

 Put simply, a dialect is the variety of a language that is spoken in a specific region or area.
 It can be thought of as the local variation of a language.
 For example, in the United States, we have several different dialects of English – Southern English, Midwestern English, and so on.
 Each region has its own unique set of words and expressions that are used within that specific area.